 You don't need to present your school improvement plan (SIP) in any specific format.
 Whatever format you use, it should be part of your overall improvement process and not created specifically for Ofsted.

-You'll find 2 options of templates below, so you can choose the one that suits your school best, and adapt it further if you wish.
+You'll find 2 options of templates below, so you can choose the 1 that suits your school best, and adapt it further if you wish.

 Use our template to create your SIP based on the 2019 Ofsted framework.